 What personal data do we collect?

-We collect and maintain different types of personal information in respect of those individuals who seek to be, are, or were employed by us, including the personal information contained in:
+We collect and maintain different types of personal data in respect of those individuals who seek to be, are, or were employed by us, including:

 - resumes and/or applications;